KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 </LinearLayout>
 ```

-This layout contains a progress bar that will be displayed when you are loading data from the server and a button to retry network requests.
+This layout contains a progress bar that will be displayed when you are loading data from the server and a button to retry network requests if an error occurred.
 After that, add the missing `hasExtraRow()` method still in the `ToDoListAdapter` class like so:

 ```kotlin
 // ./app/src/main/java/com/auth0/todo/util/ToDoListAdapter.java